Flat Fee Landlord

 Not all fee structures are created equal — some managers include services others charge for separately.
 Here's what a comprehensive monthly management fee should include:

-• Rent collection and disbursement
+• Rent collection and disbursement (with direct deposit to your account)

 • Online tenant portal and payment processing